Cranberry Apple Baked Oatmeal

 Instructions

-• Preheat the oven to 375 degrees.
-In a large bowl, whisk together the apple sauce, eggs, brown sugar, vanilla, cinnamon, salt, and baking powder until smooth.
+• Preheat the oven to 375ºF.
+Add the apple sauce, eggs, brown sugar, vanilla, cinnamon, salt, and baking powder to a large bowl and whisk together until smooth.
 Add the milk and whisk until smooth again.

-• Pour the oatmeal mixture into an 8×8 or 9×9 casserole dish (coated with non-stick spray).
-Bake in the preheated oven for 45 minutes, or until the surface is a light golden brown and it is no longer sticky in the center.
+• Pour the oat mixture into a 2-quart casserole dish.
+Bake the oatmeal in the preheated 375ºF oven for 45 minutes, or until the surface is a light golden brown and it is no longer sticky in the center.
 Serve hot or refrigerate until ready to eat.

 See how we calculate recipe costs here.